Don Robbins: Coaching career

 After coaching in Texas at Big Spring High School, Robbins became a collegiate assistant coach in 1966 at Texas Western (renamed the University of Texas at El Paso (UTEP) in 1967) under head coach Bobby Dobbs.
 After two seasons in El Paso, he was hired as an assistant at Idaho in April 1968 under first-year head coach Y C McNease.

 When McNease was dismissed after spring drills in May 1970, Robbins was promoted to head coach of the Vandals.
 His 1971 team had the best record in the history of the school at 8–3, but the next two seasons were less successful and he was dismissed in November 1973.
 He was succeeded by Ed Troxel, an assistant under Robbins and his two predecessors (and the head track coach).

 Robbins returned to Big Spring High School as head coach and athletic director in 1976.
+After retirement, he lived in College Station and died in 2020 at age 86.